-- 26. A candidate who has unsatisfactory attendance at classes, including student selected components, or who has otherwise failed to perform required work or submit the necessary assessment report with reasonable diligence in the case of SPSSCs, may be deemed to have failed to complete satisfactorily that part of the course and as a consequence be debarred from the respective examination diet. - 27.
-A candidate who has not, by the end of a Year of the course, successfully completed all the assessments may be required to discontinue studies by the School of Medicine Academic Review Committee, (Termination of Studies), subject to a right of appeal to the University Senate, or be permitted to continue under such conditions as the Board of the School of Medicine may prescribe
+- 6.1 A candidate who has unsatisfactory attendance at classes, including student selected components, or who has otherwise failed to perform required work or submit the necessary assessment report with reasonable diligence in the case of SPSSCs, may be deemed to have failed to complete satisfactorily that part of the course and as a consequence be debarred from the respective examination diet or progression to the subsequent year of the programme. - 6.2 A candidate who has not, by the end of a Year of the course, successfully completed all the assessments may be required to discontinue studies by the School of Medicine's Academic Review Committee (Termination of Studies), subject to a right of appeal to the University Senate, or be permitted to continue under such conditions as the Board of the School of Medicine may prescribe.

-FITNESS TO PRACTISE
+7. FITNESS TO PRACTISE

-28. In the undergraduate curriculum, outcomes including attitude, ethical stance and professionalism are a part of the core curriculum and satisfactory standards must be achieved as part of the academic assessment process.
-Additional factors, which could affect the fitness of an individual to practise medicine, are not included in the academic assessment process.
+7.1 In the undergraduate curriculum, outcomes related to professional values and behaviours are a part of the core curriculum and satisfactory standards must be achieved and are assessed in formative and summative assessments.
+Additional factors which could affect the ability of an individual to practice medicine safely are not included in the academic assessment process.
 Such factors include criminal conviction, psychiatric illness, disabling physical illness, drug dependency or the development of an infectious illness that may put patients at risk.

-For such eventualities the School of Medicine has a formally constituted Fitness to Practise Committee which operates under separate Regulations.
-The Committee may also be involved if there is a genuine doubt about any aspects of a student's professionalism, attitude and ethical stance or to investigate substantial (not anonymous) allegations made about a particular student's conduct.
+The School of Medicine has a Professionalism Committee which considers such cases and may refer an individual to a formally constituted Fitness to Practise Committee which operates under separate Regulations.
+Fitness to Practice procedures can be accessed here: - The Committee may also be involved if there is doubt about any aspects of a student's professional values and behaviours or to investigate substantial (normally not anonymous) allegations made about a particular student's conduct.
 Findings of the Fitness to Practise Committee may be:

-- No further action - Student receives a formal warning about misconduct - Student fitness to practise is judged to be impaired and they receive a sanction conditions or undertakings, suspension from medical studies for a specific period, prevention from graduating or termination of medical studies.
-Where a student's studies are terminated or any formal investigation into their professionalism or fitness to practice during medical school is raised then this needs to be declared to the GMC at the point of registration and may impact on the students being granted a license to practice. - 29.
-In the case of a student whose conduct, clinical ability, knowledge or health gives rise to concerns that patient safety or the student's personal well-being could be compromised, the Dean of Medicine, following consultation with relevant clinical staff, may temporarily debar the student from all or any work on the course.
-As soon as circumstances permit, the student may either be reinstated or be subject to procedures in accordance with the Fitness to Practise Regulations.
+- a.
+No further action - b.
+Student receives a formal warning about misconduct - c.
+Student fitness to practice is judged to be impaired and they receive a sanction conditions or undertakings, suspension from medical studies for a specific period, prevention from graduating or termination of medical studies.
+A student's attendance at the Professionalism Committee or a Fitness to Practise hearing will be shared with the General Medical Council. - 7.2 In the case of a student whose conduct, clinical ability, knowledge or health gives rise to concerns that patient safety or the student's personal well-being could be compromised, the Dean of Medicine, following consultation with relevant clinical staff, may temporarily debar the student from all or any work on the course.
+As soon as circumstances permit, the student may either be reinstated or be subject to procedures in accordance with the Fitness to Practice Regulations.

-SUSPENSION OF STUDIES
+8. SUSPENSION OF STUDIES